 Another sacred Buddhist city, Kandy, is the former capital of Ceylon and the last capital of the Sinhalese kings.

-Kandy is most known for the Temple of the Sacred Tooth, which is home to Sri Lanka’s most important Buddhist relic – Buddha’s tooth.
+The city is best known for its famous Temple of the Sacred Tooth, which is home to Sri Lanka’s most important Buddhist relic – Buddha’s tooth.

-If you’re able to, try to plan your visit to Kandy so it coincides with the Tooth Festival as this is one of the largest celebrations in the country.
+So if possible, try to plan your visit to Kandy to coincide with the Tooth Festival as this is one of the largest celebrations in the country.

 During the festival elephants are decorated with embroidered coverlets there are parties, fire walking and other festivities.